VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

    type.
 3. Ensure that the system functions correctly after the upgrade to V2.

-### Adding Information about Remaining Seat Quantities to the Read-Model
+### Adding information about remaining seat quantities to the read-model

 The information that the system needs to be able to display the number of remaining seats comes from two places.